ta-assistant/TA-CLI/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install

-### library we use that are not in python standard library
+### Library we use that are not in python standard library
 ```
 $ pip install requests
 ```